-USA Sports Betting Hits Three Billion in October
+USA Sports Betting Reaches Three Billion in October

 Sports betting is back in full swing after the pandemic forced many casinos to close up.
 USA betting as a whole looks to set another record for revenue, this time hitting the three billion dollar mark for the first time.

 The sports betting industry continues to grow in the United States.
 Major launches have recently come in Colorado, Illinois and Tennessee which has contributed to the growing revenue.
 The October revenue results will likely show another revenue record along with new states joining the top five earners.

 Both the opening of business and the continuance of the NFL season have resulted in top earnings for many states.
 Although the opening of sports betting in new states has a lot to do with the new records, longtime states like New Jersey are still continuing to grow after hitting another revenue high in October.

 Top five state sports betting handles in October